Rubenmp/Rubik/README.md

 ```

+### Other colours
+If your rubik's cube has different patterns or colours, look at this:

+-Example 1: If the center of the left side is red, in all stickers you should select orange.

+-Example 2: If the center of the back side is black, in your black stickers you should select blue.

 ## Movements
-The Rubik's cube has 12 different movements and double movements: F2, B2, R2, L2, U2, D2.
+The Rubik's cube has 12 main movements and 6 double movements: F2, B2, R2, L2, U2, D2.
 "FBRLUD" movements in clockwise and "fbrlud" the opposite movement.
 As you can see [here](https://hobbylark.com/puzzles/Rubik-Cube-Algorithms):

     F(ront) B(ack) R(igth) L(eft) U(p) D(own)

 ![Movements](./img/movements.jpg "Movements")

+## Future work
+Ordered by difficulty:

+    * -t option to show tricks for pretty patterns

+    * -l <input_file> option to show logic errors in a Rubik's cube (like invalid permutations that made the cube unresolvable) and how to solve it)
+    * Implement advanced methods as Fridrich in 3x3

+    * Solve 4x4, 5x5, [megamix](https://www.flipkart.com/shengshou-megamix/p/itmdrbgnevm7yhsd), who knows...